-All evil karma ever created by me of old On account of my beginningless greed, hatred, and ignorance Born of my conduct, speech and thought, Now I atone for it all.
+All evil karma ever created by me of old On account of my beginningless greed, hatred, and ignorance Born of my conduct, speech and thought, I repent of it now. ________________

 Creations are numberless, I vow to be one with them Delusions are inexhaustible, I vow to endure them Dharmas are boundless, I vow to be teachable The enlightened way is unsurpassable, I vow to embody it.

 Shu Jo Muhen Sei Gan Do Bon No Mujin Sei Gan Dan Ho Mon Muryo, Sei Gan Gaku Butsodo Mujo Sei Gan Jo.

 Let me respectfully remind you Life and death are of supreme importance Time swiftly passes by and opportunity is lost Each of us should strive to awaken, awaken Take heed, this night your days are diminished by one Do not squander your life.